Before you can build a snap, you need to know a few attributes about your application.

 There are recipes for incorporating many popular toolkits into your snap, either by pasting pre-configured snippets into your snap’s snapcraft.yaml, or by using a new Snapcraft feature called Extensions.

-See Snapcraft Desktop Helpers for example parts with toolkit and desktop integration.
+See Desktop app support for examples with toolkit and desktop integration.

 Your application may have requirements of the system its running on, and these requirements are typically satisfied by configuring one or more interfaces.